Dreaming of new kitchen cabinets? A brand sold at the nation’s largest home improvement store chain might be among your best options.

 “Some projects — especially expensive ones — might not give you any return on your investment.
 You might want to consider whether going forward with such a project is even worth it.”

-We break down major kitchen remodels and other projects with poor payback in “The 10 Worst Home Renovations for Your Money.”
+We break down major kitchen remodels and other projects with poor payback in “11 Home Upgrades With the Worst Return on Investment.”